manticoresoftware/manticoresearch/manual/english/Searching/Multi-queries.md

 Notice how the per-query time in the multi-query case improved by a factor of 1.5x to 2.3x, depending on the specific sorting mode.

-## Multi-queries limitations and flow
+## Multi-Query Limitations and Flow

-Multi-queries supported mainly for batching queries and receiving meta-info after such batches.
-Because of it, only small subset of statements allowed in batches.
-In one batch you can combine only `select`, `show`, and `set` statements.
+Multi-queries are mainly supported for batching queries and receiving meta-info after such batches.
+Because of this limitation, only a small subset of statements is allowed in batches.
+In one batch, you can combine only `SELECT`, `SHOW`, and `SET` statements.

-You can use `select` as usual; but notice, that they will be run all together in one pass.
-If queries are not related, there are no benefits from multi-query.
-Daemon will detect it, and run queries one-by-one.
+You can use `SELECT` as usual; however, notice that all queries will be run together in a single pass.
+If queries are not related, there is no benefit from multi-querying.
+The daemon will detect this and run the queries one-by-one.

-You can use `show` for processing warnings, status, agent status, meta, profile, and plan.
-All other `show` in batches will be silently ignored with no output.
-For example, you can't `show tables`, or `show threads`, or `show variables`, or whatever not mentioned above with batching.
+You can use `SHOW` for processing *warnings*, *status*, *agent status*, *meta*, *profile*, and *plan*.
+All other `SHOW` statements in batches will be silently ignored with no output.
+For example, you cannot execute `SHOW TABLES`, `SHOW THREADS`, or `SHOW VARIABLES`, or any other statement not mentioned above, when batching.

-You can use `set` only for `set profiling`.
-All other `set` will be silently ignored.
+You can use `SET` only for `SET PROFILING`.
+All other `SET ...` commands will be silently ignored.

-Order of execution is also differs.
-Daemon process batches in 2 passes.
+The order of execution is also different.
+The daemon processes batches in two passes.

-First, it collects all `select` statements, and at the same time run all `set` statements it sees.
-As a side effect, only last `set profiling` is effective.
-If you run multi-query as `set profiling=1; select...; show meta; show profile; set profiling=0`, you will not see any profile, because on the first pass daemon executes `set profiling=1`, and then, immediately, last `set profiling=0`.
+First, it collects all `SELECT` statements and runs all `SET PROFILING` statements it sees simultaneously.
+As a side effect, only the last `SET PROFILING` statement is effective.
+If you execute a multi-query like this: `SET PROFILING=1; SELECT...; SHOW META; SHOW PROFILE; SET PROFILING=0`, you will not see any profile, because on the first pass, the daemon executes `SET PROFILING=1` and then immediately `SET PROFILING=0`.

-Second, daemon try to execute single batch query with all collected `select` statements.
-If statements are not related; it will execute them one-by-one.
+Second, the daemon attempts to execute a single batch query with all collected `SELECT` statements.
+If statements are not related, it will execute them one-by-one.

-Finally, it iterates over initial batch sequence, and for each `select` and `show` returns it's sub-result data and meta from resultset.
-All `set` statements were already executed in the first pass, and so, on this second pass they are skipped.
+Finally, it iterates over the initial batch sequence and returns the sub-result data and meta from the resultset for each `SELECT` and `SHOW`.
+Since all `SET PROFILING` statements were executed in the first pass, they are skipped on this second pass.